GlitcherOG/SSX-Level-Viewer/README.md

 ## Todo BugFixes
 - Fix Adding Image using 0 as base (I think all i really need to do is set the matrix type)
-- ^ Maybe using world to canvas or something

 ## Todo in Later Update
 - Custom File Opener To fix issues with current code and allow cross platform support